poproar/Barnabas-Instructors-Guide/ngss/index.md

 We will identify the basic parts of a robot, and we will work together to build, learn, teach, and inspire.
 ### Technical Skills
 ### Life Skills
+The importance of encouragement, grit, growth..

 ## Essential Question(s)
 What are the similarities and differences between robots and humans?
+What is your favorite robot?
+What do robots help us do?
+What are the 4 main parts that make up a robot?
+What are the 4 types of engineering that make up robotics?
+What does it mean to encourage somebody?
+What does it mean to you to be a good community member?

 ## Key Vocabulary
 - Barnabas